Innovations in Market Surveillance and Monitoring

 One example is the collection of news events, trade events, and trader behaviour, and observing an unusually large trade placed by a trader that doesn’t usually trade in that instrument seconds before a news event comes out that significantly moved the market.
 Perhaps it was luck or intuition; perhaps not.
 A visual representation of the alert can then be examined and an investigation workflow launched.

 If you have the right technology, and you know what you’re seeking, you can detect the rogues.
 However, one particular challenge that has kept surveillance analysts busy for years is figuring out how to calibrate the monitoring logic for best results.

 Too few alerts raise concerns that improper behaviours are going undetected, i.e. false negatives.
 Too many alerts are a clear sign that behaviours that are perfectly reasonable are being flagged as improper, i.e. false positives.

 The ‘calibration’ of behavioural monitoring is a non-trivial task with the profiles of institutional vs. retail, electronics,voice, exchange traded vs. OTC and other factors all playing a role in how monitoring should be configured.
 For example, 'front running’ is commonly thought of as placing a proprietary order in the market ahead of a large client order that will likely move the market.
 How much time is allowed between the proprietary and agency orders?
 What is large?
 What defines movement in the market?
-These parameters vary widely based on the profile of business being transacted and so calibration is a specialised challenge that should be considered unique to
+These parameters vary widely based on the profile of business being transacted and so calibration is a specialised challenge that should be considered unique to each firm.

 Over the years, market surveillance vendors provided clients with the means to help ‘calibrate’ their behaviour monitoring with varying degrees of success.
 At one end of the spectrum, vendor platforms simply generate alerts (or not) and provide tools to fine-tune parameters over time.
 Surveillance analysts are expected to learn on-the-job and gradually improve their monitoring through trial and error.